ShihabSul/PandABlocks.github.io/docs/user/how-to/remote.rst

 To gain access over SSH, either add an ``authorized_keys`` file to the SD card, or load it from USB via the Admin interface.

-It is then possible to log in remotely and perform operations on the PandA
+It is then possible to log in remotely and perform operations on the PandA.

 .. warning::

-    PandA only has a single user, root, and remote access is done as this user.
+    PandA only has a single user; root, and remote access is done as this user.
     Root has privileges to break the system, so be careful when running the commands below.